gpustack/gpustack/docs/user-guide/playground/rerank.md

 # Rerank Playground

-You can test rerank models to reorder multiple texts based on relevance in this section.
+The Rerank Playground allows you to test reranker models that reorder multiple texts based on their relevance to a query.
+Experiment with various input texts, customize parameters, and review code examples for API integration.

 ## Add Text

-Add text entries to the document.
+Add multiple text entries to the document for reranking.

 ## Bach Input Text

 Enable `Batch Input Mode` to split multi-line text into separate entries based on line breaks.
+This is useful for processing multiple text snippets efficiently.

 ## Clear